Mnikoei/task-management/README.md

 ### Defining Access Levels
 The resources and logic for defining access levels are located in the `app/Services/AccessLevel` directory.

-While this project utilizes the Spatie package, I implemented a simplified custom approach to better illustrate the details of the process.
+While this project may utilize the Spatie package, I implemented a simplified custom approach to better illustrate the details of the process.

 Four resources are used for access level management:
 - `roles`